ddobrin/native-spring-cloud-run-with-graalvm/README.md

 `Dive into`:
 1. Build
     * Build a JVM / Native `Application image` with the Spring Boot plugin and GraalVM
-    * Build a JVM / Native `Docker image` with Java, respectively Java Native Paketo Buildpacks
+    * Build a JVM / Native `Docker image` using Java/Java Native, Paketo Buildpacks
+    * Build a JVM / Native `Docker image` using Dockerfiles
 2. Generate Native Tests
 3. Deploy
     * Run locally
     * Deploy to Google Cloud Run
-4. [Optional] First look at Quick Build Mode for Developers
+4. First look at Quick Build Mode for Developers

 `Tools and versions in use:`
 * Spring Boot 2.6.6